andrewvaughan/template-core/.github/CONTRIBUTING.md

 Unlike [`main`][branch-main] Branch commits, the entire end-to-end codebase **must** be fully linted and tested any time a [`staging`][branch-staging] or [`production`][branch-production] Branch Pull Request occurs.
-While rare, occasionally, Issues occur in these end-to-end tests that do not appear in earlier testing phases.
+While rare, occasionally, Issues occur in these end-to-end tests that don't appear in earlier testing phases.

 Code Review of the Pull Request **should** focus on user acceptance testing and ensuring that the project works as expected.
 When Project Maintainers accept such a Pull Request, a rebase strategy **must** happen when merging the two Branches.
-It's critical that Project Maintainers use a rebase strategy in order to retain the changelog from commit messages in chronological order.
+It's critical that Project Maintainers use a rebase strategy to retain the changelog from commit messages in chronological order.

 Once a Release completes, all Issues that were within scope of the Release **must** move to the `Status: 06-Released` state by changing those Issues' labels.